E-Go Aeroplanes e-Go

 The e-Go Aeroplanes e-Go, originally known as the E-Plane, is a British ultralight and light-sport aircraft that was designed by Giotto Castelli, that was being developed by e-Go Aeroplanes of Cambridge and since May 2017, by GioCAS Aeronautical Consultancy, also located in Cambridge.

 The aircraft won the Light Aircraft Association's design competition in 2007.
 It was first flown on 24 October 2013, with the first public flight-test and demonstration on 30 October 2013.
 The aircraft was initially proposed to be supplied as a complete ready-to-fly-aircraft.

 Production plans for the design were suspended and staff laid off in November 2016 as e-Go Aeroplanes was unable to raise capital in the wake of the British Brexit vote.
 The aircraft program was acquired by GioCAS, owned by Castelli, in May 2017, with the aim of bringing it to production.
-In October 2019, the GioCAS company website stated that production of the e-GO was "set to resume for 2020 deliveries"; as of October 2025, the company may no longer exist, as the website has not been updated for six years, still looking towards a 2020 delivery schedule.
+In October 2019, the GioCAS company website stated that production of the e-GO was "set to resume for 2020 deliveries"; as of October 2025, the company may no longer exist, as the website has not been updated for six years.